tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@ishukhanchi/index.md

 #### ShopList

-_description_ An App for making shopping lists.
+_description_ An App for making shopping lists and items are added one by one.
+After the items are bought, they can be deleted.

 _stack_ : React